Where’s the Reputation Risk for Your Organization in a Post-COVID World?

 This session will discuss how to use data effectively.
 It is not just about uncovering what happened “after” a crisis, it is about being prepared before the crisis, being able to make real-time decisions during the crisis, digesting what to takeaway as lessons for the next crisis, and how to understanding what the long-term impact is.
 This session will focus on a different way of thinking about data and provide clear recommendations on how to use data for your next crisis situation.

 Nicole Moreo, Senior Vice President, Analytics, Ketchum

 End of Day One

-Full Day Crisis Communications Workshop with Amanda Coleman, Former Director, Communications at Greater Manchester Police and UK's Leading Expert on Crisis Communications: Post-COVID Crisis Communications: The Most Importance Principles for Crisis Response in the Post-Coronavirus Reality
+Full Day Crisis Communications Workshop with Donald Steel, International crisis communications expert and Former Chief Communications Adviser at BBC: Post-COVID Crisis Communications: The Most Importance Principles for Crisis Response in the Post-Coronavirus Reality

 COVID-19 has completely changed the rules of crisis communications.
-Delivered by Amanda Coleman, former Head of Communications at Greater Manchester Police and one of Europe’s leading communications experts, this interactive workshop will cover the entire crisis communications process, from building your crisis communications playbook, preparing your community in advance, addressing misinformation, and applying the right tone to rebuilding and maintaining your organization’s reputation in a fast-paced world.
+Delivered by Donald Steel, one of Europe’s leading communications experts, this interactive workshop will cover the entire crisis communications process, from building your crisis communications playbook, preparing your community in advance, addressing misinformation, and applying the right tone to rebuilding and maintaining your organization’s reputation in a fast-paced world.

 Part 1: Spotting the Crisis